 - Cut down on the number of checks you’re writing.
 Writing a check to pay your credit card bill is one thing; writing one to pay the cashier for your weekly groceries might be riskier.

-The best way to prevent check fraud is to stop using personal checks.
+One of the best ways to prevent check fraud is to stop using personal checks.
 Paying your bills online through your bank account is safer, quicker and more secure than sending a check.
 Don’t forget that you can wire money or use an online transfer service for a faster and safer way to pay.

 What To Do If You’re a Victim of Check Fraud